stustanet/stustanet-website/content/support/selftest.en.md

 There is probably a problem with your router configuration or your PC configuration.

+If you are not able to solve this yourself, please contact the network admins.
+Just follow the instructions on the link at the end of the page.

 ***

 ## Error 2: External IP

 {{< figure src="/support/selftest/selftestextern.png" title="Error: External IP" height="300" >}}

-Make sure you access the page from the network port in your room, not your smartphone.
+Make sure you access the page from the network port in your room and not your smartphone.

 Please temporarily disable VPNs and proxies.